leila68/Axb/doc/Readme.md

 We will explain how SpMV code differ using different formats.

 **CSR:** the code shown down in *Listing 1*, is the CSR variant of SpMV.
-The Sp-CSR code iterates over rows and computes each row of *result* one by one by order.
-We have access to all elements of each row by order.
-So, For each iteration *i* we can compute *result[i,0]*.
+The SpMV CSR code iterates over rows and computes each row of the *result* vector one by one in order.
+Since all elements of a row are stored contiguously, each iteration *i* of SpMV CSR computes *result[i,0]*.
 ```
   for (int i=0; i<row; i++)
     {